MYavuzYAGIS/Automotive-Cybersecurity/Protocols.md

 Macsec is defined in 802.1AE as `point2point security protocol` providing `data confidentialiity, integrity, and origin authenticity` (all CIA triad.) for traffic over LAyer 1 or Layer 2 links and is part of larger security ecosystem.

-Technically, on the transmit side of the link,MAcsec adds `Mac Security Tag` (SecTag) and `Integrity Check Value` (ICV) to the packet and can optionally encrypt the packet. on the receive side of the link the MacSec engine can identify and decrypt the packet, check integrity, provide `replay protection` and remoce SecTag and ICV.
+Technically, on the transmit side of the link,MAcsec adds `Mac Security Tag` (SecTag, 8 to 16 bytes) and `Integrity Check Value` (ICV, 8 to 16 bytes) to the packet and can optionally encrypt the packet. on the receive side of the link the MacSec engine can identify and decrypt the packet, check integrity, provide `replay protection` and remoce SecTag and ICV.
 Invalid frames are discarded or monitored.

 There is a need to protec data that is transmitted over the in-vehicle ethernet that is connecting `ECU`s together.